MargaridaVictoriano/BattleShip/README.md

 A C99 implementation of the strategic game Battleship.

 ## Getting Started
-You can download or clone the project on our GitHub repository : https://github.com/MargaridaVictoriano/BattleShip .
+You can download or clone the project on our [GitHub repository](https://github.com/MargaridaVictoriano/BattleShip).

 ## Prerequisites
 First, you need to have installed **gcc** and **makefile**.